sderosiaux/kafka-streams-scala-avro-schema-registry/README.md

 # kafka-streams-scala-avro-schema-registry

-From 2 avro schemas (Sale.avsc and Stock.avsc), the compilation generates the `case class` which inherits `SpecificRecord` to be handled by the Kafka Avro Serde.
+From 2 avro schemas (Sale.avsc and Stock.avsc), the compilation generates the `case class` which inherits `SpecificRecord` to be handled by the Kafka Avro Serde (using `sbt-avrohugger`).

 This project depends upon: